 Years back when I was getting into the business of still photography, (after years as a videographer and graphic designer) I designed my first ‘brochure’ with the phrase “Any subject, anytime, anywhere.”

-I included images of a sunset, a several types of weddings, animals, wine bottles and a sunset.
+I included several types of weddings, animals, wine bottles and a sunset.
 Much like the Ment Media Group as a whole, my photography has never been limited to a single niche.

 Sometimes I explain that I’m not a wedding factory photographer.
 Capturing fewer than two dozen a year keeps me fresh.
 I have few, if any, preconceived notions.